liorshlomo/image-gallery/README.md

 To change the search category, click the "Change Category" button.

 Folder Structure
-rrclient: Contains the client-side code of the MSApp Redux application.
+client: Contains the client-side code of the MSApp Redux application.

 index.js: Entry point of the client application. app.js: Main component rendering the gallery.